curv3d/curv/docs/shapes/Colour_Maps.rst

 A *colour map* is a function that maps an intensity (a number between 0 and 1) onto a colour.

-Colour maps are used for constructing procedural textures.
+Colour maps are used for constructing textures.

 Cyclic Colour Maps
 ------------------